 Finally, the IRS looks to see if there were any special circumstances that mean you should pay less taxes, and then reduces the amount you owe by applying “credits.”
 Congress often uses these credits to motivate people to make changes in the way they live.
-For example, credits may be available to homeowners who make substantial improvements in order to make their homes energy efficient, or to businesses that hire people with criminal backgrounds.
+For example, credits may be available to homeowners who make substantial improvements in order to make their homes energy efficient, or to businesses that hire military veterans or people with criminal backgrounds.

 Examples of Tax Evasion

-Each step of the process of taxation is vulnerable to tax fraud.
-If someone fails to file his or her tax return, the IRS has no way of auditing the person’s finances.
+Each step of the process of taxation is vulnerable to tax fraud or evasion.
+If someone fails to file their tax return, the IRS has no way of auditing their finances.
 One of the most common forms of tax evasion involves underreporting income.
 Businesses and employees who deal largely in cash, such as wait staff, hairdressers, and retail store owners, sometimes underreport income because there’s little in the way of a paper trail.
 Businesses sometimes inflate their expenses, and families occasionally overstate the size of the household in order to take larger deductions.

 Finally, people take advantage of the current credit system by misrepresenting their circumstances.
 If the IRS suspects you of any of these activities, it will launch an investigation and may prosecute you for tax fraud.

 If you're facing tax evasion charges, the prosecution will be trying to show that your mistakes were deliberate.
 That's why it's important to have a strong advocate in your corner.
 An experienced criminal defense attorney can not only advise you on the law, but can also help put together a strong case at trial.
 Additionally, you'll probably need help from a qualified tax law attorney as well.